rusthon/Rusthon/README.md

 Generic High Order Functions
 ==========================
-Gython supports generic functions, where the first argument can be an instance of different subclasses.
+Rusthon supports generic functions, where the first argument can be an instance of different subclasses.
 All the subclasses must share the same common base class.
 In the function definition the first argument is typed with the name of the common base class.
 In the function below `my_generic`, the first argument `g` is typed with the common base class: `def my_generic( a:A )`